 The 3 years funding for my PhD student has come to an end but they haven't yet submitted their thesis.
 What happens?
-Their registration will be transferred from full- or part-time to writing-up status and an annual fee of £570 will be charged.
-This is not collected until 6 months after the date on which the students' registration is transferred and will not be charged if they submit their thesis within this 6-month period.
-Supervisors should remind their students that annual reenrolment is required once their status changes to writing-up.
+Their registration will be transferred from full- or part-time to writing-up status and an annual fee of £590 will be charged.
+This is not collected until 6 months after the date on which the students' registration is transferred and will not be charged if they submit their thesis within this 6-month period, pro-rata for part-time students.
+Supervisors should remind their students that annual re-enrolment is required once their status changes to writing-up.